Dockerizing My MERN App: 3 Days of Confusion Before It Finally Clicked

 This loads environment variables at runtime, not build time.
 Much better.

-For production, I don't use .env files at all.
-I pass environment variables directly through my CI/CD pipeline or server configuration.
-Keeps secrets out of version control.
+For production, I pass environment variables directly through my DevOps deployment workflow or server configuration.

 What Finally Made It Click

-Once I understood that, debugging made way more sense.
-The container isn't a virtual machine.
-It's not this completely separate thing.
-It's just a controlled process on your computer.
+Suddenly, debugging started to make sense.
+The container isn’t a virtual machine.
+It’s not some completely separate world.
+It’s just a controlled process running on your computer.

 Still Not an Expert

-But my deployments are consistent now.
-I can spin up the entire app with one command.
-It works exactly the same on my laptop, our staging server, and production.
+My deployments are consistent.
+I can spin up the entire app with a single command, and it works the same on my laptop, staging, and production.

-That's what I wanted from Docker.
-It took three frustrating days to get there, but I finally understand what everyone was talking about.
+It took three frustrating days to get here—but now I finally understand what people mean when they talk about Docker.